kaka1409/innovation_jukebox/README.md

 4. Install FFmpeg and put it in your C drive

 - FFmpeg download link: https://www.ffmpeg.org/download.html
-- Download and extract the file then put it in your C:/
+- Download and extract the file then put it in your C:\\
 - Finally add it to your system's path C:\ffmpeg\bin

 ## Usage